 Quaint tasting room, beautiful grounds, a seating on the patio overlooking the pond can't be beat.
 Reservations required, charcuterie option for an informal lunch, Reynolds Winery is a pleasant experience with great wines.

 Taste the Judgement of Paris For Yourself - New Tasting Room

 The 1976 blind tastings in Paris were a big deal.
 Besides beating the French at their own game it also put Napa wines on the map and started the American wine craze that's still going strong today.
 Stag's Leap Wine Cellars was there, winning the #1 spot for their Cabernet Sauvignon.
 Now with their new tasting room, it's a must for any wine lover.

 Now pay attention as there are two "Stags Leap" wineries on The Silverado Trail, separated only by an apostrophe.
 Stag's Leap made the winning wine.
 Stags' Leap, while making very fine wines, did not.
 If you want to taste the winning cab, this is the place.
 Or try them both - why not?

 Priority Wine Pass

-Napa's favorite wine pass, Local Wally approved, get yours for only $39.99 and I'll help you pick the best wineries on a budget.
+Napa's favorite wine pass, Local Wally approved, get yours with my discount and I'll help you pick the best wineries on a budget.
 Use promo code localwally when ordering to get the discount.